phpmike/MvBlogBundle/README.markdown

 - Categories with 1 level sub category
 - Article writing with ckEditor (ckEditor provided by Trsteel/ckeditor-bundle)
+- Picture upload and management with resizing, croping and rotate (integrated in ckEditor and provided by helios-ag/fm-elfinder-bundle)
 - Comments management with email confirmation to publish
 - Time between 2 comments from same IP is parametrable
 - Validator to exclude comments from email who's have host in parametrable black list (ex: temporary mails)